expectedparrot/edsl-conjure/MIGRATION.md

    - Removed EDSL entry points from configuration files

 2. **Package Management**
-   - Migrated from setuptools to Poetry for dependency management
+   - Migrated from setuptools to uv for dependency management
-   - Updated `pyproject.toml` for Poetry compatibility
+   - Updated `pyproject.toml` for uv compatibility
-   - Added `poetry.lock` file
+   - Removed `poetry.lock` file in favor of uv.lock

 3. **Installation**
-   - Now uses `poetry install` instead of pip install with EDSL plugin registration
+   - Now uses `uv sync` instead of pip install with EDSL plugin registration

 ## How to Use Conjure